Raivis80/First-Milestone-Project/README.md

   Custom input background colour for chrome autocomplete solution [here](https://stackoverflow.com/questions/2781549) With W3C CSS Validation Warning

 - #### **Footer**
-  Footer has 3 main block elements: 1. address for the company, 2.
-Contact Information, 3.
-Google Map embeded.
+  Footer has 3 main block elements: "address for the company", "Contact Information", "Google Map embeded".

   Footer was designed to be responsive using FlexBox system design.
-To change Element order For mobile devices, CSS Media query technique with FlexBox CSS property "flex-item :order" was used to rearrange Element order.
+To change Element order For mobile devices, CSS Media query technique with FlexBox CSS declaration "flex-item :order" was used to rearrange Element order.

   Iframe embeded Google maps, showing the location, fully responsive on most devices.